qdrant/landing_page/qdrant-landing/content/documentation/cloud/aws-marketplace.md

 ![pricing](/docs/cloud/pricing.png)

 The pricing you'll see in Qdrant Cloud while booking will apply normally.
-However, the payment carried out via your AWS account.
+However, the payment is carried out via your AWS account.
 To get a clearer idea for the pricing structure, please use our [Billing Calculator](https://cloud.qdrant.io/calculator).

 ## How to subscribe